|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Upon arrival a transfer will be waiting for you at the airport.
 Day is free to rest or explore on your own.
-In the evening, meet your Tour Leader, National Guide and fellow travellers for a welcome dinner and orientation.
+In the evening, meet your Tour Leader and fellow travellers for a welcome dinner and orientation.

 Day 2: Dubai Sites

 Today we set out on a full day city tour of this fascinating city.
 We begin in Dubai marina before heading towards Palm Jumeirah, the famous palm shaped man-made island.
 We drive around the Palm passing the Atlantis Palm Hotel, built around the myth of the lost continent of Atlantis.
 We then head to the Burj Al Arab hotel, the world's only seven star hotel for a photo stop.
 Pass by Jumeirah Mosque, a spectacular example of modern Islamic architecture.

 Abu Dhabi is close enough to Dubai to make it a perfect day trip.
 In Abu Dhabil, the first destination is the Sheikh Zayed Grand Mosque, one of the largest mosques in the world.

 Today we say goodbye to the extravagance of Dubai and UAE and head towards Khasab, Oman.
 After lunch in a local village, we head out on a city tour of Khasab.
 Built at the beginning of the 17th century by the Portuguese, Khasab's natural harbor was perfectly situated to provide shelter from tough seas.
 Unlike many forts built for defensive purposes, Khasab was designed as a supply point for dates and water for Portuguese ships sailing through the strait.
 We visit Khasab fort and museum and explore the area's unique history.
 Post visit we explore the old and new souk of Khasab.

 Day 5: Fjords of Musandam - Dhow cruise